QBouts/ParameterMap/README.md

 ## Creating a ParameterMap
 The ParameterMap is constructed with a set of parameter types supplied as template arguments and names for each parameter.
-Once constructed parameters can be stored as well as retrieved using \a set and \a get functions.
+Once constructed parameters can be stored as well as retrieved using set and get functions.
 Parameters can be identified using the names supplied upon constructing the map as well as using their index.

 ## Calling a function with the stored parameters
-Using the \a submit member function the parameters can be 'submitted' to a supplied function: The function will be called with the stored parameters.
+Using the submit member function the parameters can be 'submitted' to a supplied function: The function will be called with the stored parameters.

 ## Performance
 Care has been taken to avoid making unnecessary copies of parameters or string comparisons.
-When using a ParameterMap of \a N parameters in a performance sensitive part of your code be aware of the following:
+When using a ParameterMap of N parameters in a performance sensitive part of your code be aware of the following:
-- Any operations where parameters are identified by their name ( \a set, \a get, \a is_set) will perform between 1 and \a N string comparisons.
+- Any operations where parameters are identified by their name (set, get, is_set) will perform between 1 and N string comparisons.
 Where possible, prefer the use of the index based variants of these functions or build the parameter map outside of the performance critical section of your code.
-- For most functions the overhead of using \a submit compared to calling the function directly will be negligible.
+- For most functions the overhead of using submit compared to calling the function directly will be negligible.
-  There is however one small exception to be aware of: function calls made using \a submit do not benefit from move semantics.
+  There is however one small exception to be aware of: function calls made using submit do not benefit from move semantics.
 To be specific: For functions that accept parameters by rvalue reference (e.g. int&&), a copy of the stored parameter will be made.
-This is required as the parameter map may not be modified by the \a submit call.
+This is required as the parameter map may not be modified by the submit call.